thosgood/this-weeks-finds/markdown/101-151/week102.md

 spheres in a very vivid, direct way.

 Okay.
 What about string theory and the magic number 24?
 Well, notice that the pictures above started looking a bit like strings!
-Hmm\....
+Hmm....

 Here's the idea, as far as I understand it.
 Presumably all but the hardy have stopped reading this article by now, so I will pull out all